Games Workshop

 Looking back, this Chaos army commission stands out not just because of its scale, but because of the creative challenges it posed.
 It pushed us to explore new techniques and approaches, especially in terms of blending, weathering, and making sure the army felt cohesive while still embracing the chaotic, fragmented nature of Chaos forces.
 Like the Ultramarines, it was a project that tested our skills, but in the end, it was worth every moment of effort.

-For us at PaintedFigs, this Chaos army was another opportunity to bring a client's vision to life, helping them create a force that not only looks incredible on the tabletop but also captures the essence of the Warhammer 40k universe.
+For us at PaintedFigs Miniature Painting Service, this Chaos army was another opportunity to bring a client's vision to life, helping them create a force that not only looks incredible on the tabletop but also captures the essence of the Warhammer 40k universe.
 It’s projects like these that remind us how much we enjoy the challenge of working on large-scale commissions, no matter how chaotic they may be.

 Black Templars in All Their Glory - 81 Miniatures